A Bayesian Approach for De-duplication in the Presence of Relational Data: Evaluation

 We augment this dataset by generating social ties between records following the latent distance model \eqref{eq_ER_model_link_data}, where $u_{n,k}\mid\sig^2\simiid \Nor(0,\sig^2)$ and $\xiv$ corresponds to the true linkage structure in the dataset.
 We consider two scenarios (see Table \ref{tab_nets_characteristics}), which allows us to study how structural features influence the de-duplication process.

 We fit our de-duplication model using just profile data as well as using both profile and network data with $K=2$.
-We also implement each prior specification given in Section \ref{sec_prior_specification_on_the_linkage_structure}.
-In particular, we calibrate our proposal, the ABP, in such a way that 80\% and 50\% of clusters are a priori singleton clusters with a 0.5 coefficient of variation for $M=2$ (ABP1 and ABP2, respectively); the EPP is calibrated in a similar fashion.
+We also implement each prior specification given in Section \ref{sec_prior_specification_on_the_linkage_structure}, along with an uniform prior (UP) as in \cite{steorts2016bayesian}.
+In particular, we calibrate the ABP, in such a way that 80\% and 50\% of clusters are a priori singleton clusters with a 0.5 coefficient of variation for $M=2$ (ABP1 and ABP2, respectively).
+The EPP is aslo calibrated in a similar fashion.
 We also calibrate the ABP around 80\% of singleton clusters with a 0.5 coefficient of variation for $M=3$ (ABP3).
 Histograms of the number of singleton clusters for some of these prior distributions are shown in Figure \ref{fig_prior_sim}.
-Notice how the UP is extremely concentrated to the left, which in fact will have an impact on the posterior linkage.

-We run the Gibbs sampler described in Appendix \ref{ap_RL1} based on 100,000 samples obtained after a burn-in period of 500,000 iterations.
+Lastly, we run the Gibbs sampler described in Appendix \ref{ap_RL1} based on 100,000 samples obtained after a burn-in period of 500,000 iterations.
 In addition, the clustering methodology proposed by \citet{lau-2007} was used to obtain a point estimate of the posterior linkage structure.

 We report the results of our experiments in table \ref{tab_PM_PNM_results}.
 When the model is fitted using only profile data, the recall of the procedure is relatively.
 There seems to be no difference between our prior and the KPPs in this setting.
 On the other hand, notice that the EPP's behavior is particularly poor; this fact suggests that satisfying the microclustering property is crucial, specially when only profile information is available and the number of fields is small.
 Even though the UP's recall seems higher, its precision is substantially low.
 In general, the population size is being overestimated; this is not the case for the UP because it has such a strong pull towards a small number of singletons as shown in Figure \ref{fig_prior_sim}.